Power of quantum measurement in simulating unphysical operations: Advantages of measurement-controlled post-processing in practice

-{\textbf{\emph{Advantages of twisted channels in practice.---}}} Here, we study information recovering and processing as two examples of the twisted channels' applications to demonstrate the advantage of quantum measurement over classical sampling in practical tasks.
+Here, we study information recovering and processing as two examples to demonstrate the advantage of measurement-controlled post-processing over QPD in tasks of practical interest.

-Information recovering refers to the task that predicts the expectation value of an observable $O$ with respect to a quantum state $\rho$ given its noisy copies $\cN(\rho)$, where the channel $\cN$ represents the noise.
-This problem was proposed in Ref.~\cite{Zhao2022}, where the authors addressed it within a framework of classically sampling CPTP maps.
-This is equivalent to optimizing a Hermitian-preserving and trace-scaling map $\cD$ so that $\tr\lrb{\cD\circ\cN(\rho)O} = \tr\lrb{\rho O}$, where a map is said to be trace-scaling if it is proportional to some trace-preserving map.
+Information recovering~\cite{Zhao2022} refers to the task that predicts the expectation value of a given observable $O$ with respect to an arbitrary state $\rho$ given its noisy copies $\cN(\rho)$, where the channel $\cN$ represents the noise.
+This is equivalent to optimizing a Hermitian-preserving map $\cD$ so that $\tr\lrb{\cD\circ\cN(\rho)O} = \tr\lrb{\rho O}$ for any state $\rho$ and a fixed observable $O$, where the Hermitian-preserving map can be simulated either by classically sampling CPTN maps using QPD or by measurement-controlled post-processing.
+More details about this task can be found in Appendix~\ref{app:info_rec}.

-Here, we extend this framework to include general Hermitian-preserving maps, which can be simulated either by classically sampling CPTN maps using QPD or by a twisted channel realized through measurement-controlled post-processing.
 We compare the lowest sampling overheads incurred by these two methods to recover the desired expectation value in an example, and the results are presented in Fig.~\ref{fig:info_recovery}.
 In this example, the given observable is the sum of the four Pauli operators $X+Y+Z+I$.
 We consider three different types of noise: the amplitude damping noise $\cN_{\rm AD}^\epsilon(\cdot)$ with Kraus operators $\proj{0} + \sqrt{1-\epsilon}\proj{1}$ and $\sqrt{\epsilon}\ketbra{0}{1}$, the dephasing noise $\cN_{\rm deph}^\epsilon$ with Kraus operators $\sqrt{1-\epsilon/2} I$ and $\sqrt{\epsilon/2} Z$, and the depolarizing noise $\cN_{\rm depo}^\epsilon(\cdot) = (1-\epsilon)(\cdot) + \epsilon\tr[\cdot]I/2$.
 The parameter $\epsilon\in[0,1]$ indicates the noise level for all the three channels.
+The lowest sampling overheads are solved using SDPs provided in Ref.~\cite{Zhao2022}.
+For measurement-controlled post-processing, this is equivalent to minimizing the diamond norm over all feasible maps $\cD$.
 It is observed in Fig.~\ref{fig:info_recovery} that for all these noises, the twisted channel method incurs overheads significantly lower than those of QPD, and the gaps between them steadily enlarge as the noise level goes up.
+In Appendix~\ref{app:info_rec}, we also present numerical results verifying that the number of measurement shots corresponding to the lowest sampling overhead incurred by measurement-controlled post-processing is sufficient to achieve an desired level of accuracy.